 ▶ By entering into the Access Agreement, the railway undertaking accepts the obligation to perform its operations in accordance with the permits regulations.
 Non-compliance with these provisions implies an attributable failure towards ProRail.
-Further details in this respect are provided in the General Terms & Conditions (Appendix 5) and the Operational Conditions (Appendix 6). ◀
+Further provisions in this respect can be found in Chapter 2.4.2.2 and in the General Terms and Conditions (Appendix 5). ◀

-Within the context of the acoustic study to determine compliance with environmental permits and the application for environmental permits, ProRail requires noise emission data on passenger rolling stock and locomotives as applicable for the use on railway yards.
-Known average values are used for freight wagons.
+Within the context of the acoustic study to determine compliance with environmental permits and the application for environmental permits, ProRail requires noise emission data on passenger rolling stock and locomotives as used on railway yards.
+Known average values are used for freight stock.